 - Avoid sucking on your lips constantly as it makes them very dry.

 Hyperpigmentation on the lips may make it look darker than its natural color.
 Excessive smoking, exposure to the sun, certain medical conditions, or allergic reactions to the chemicals in cosmetic products may lead to dark lips.
 You can choose from a variety of natural remedies to get rid of dark lips.
-Coconut oil, aloe vera, cucumber juice, a mix of lemon and honey, pomegranate powder, and turmeric are some of the popular ingredients that can reduce hyperpigmentation and nourish your lips.
+Coconut oil, aloe vera, cucumber juice, a mix of lemon and honey, pomegranate powder, and turmeric are some of the popular ingredients that can reduce hyperpigmentation and nourish and beautify your lips.
 Conventional methods include laser and chemical treatments.
-To protect your lips against hyperpigmentation, stay hydrated, avoid lip products with low-quality or harsh ingredients, exfoliate your lips on a regular basis, and use a balm with a minimum SPF value of 40.
+To protect and repair your lips against hyperpigmentation, hydrate them, avoid lip products with low-quality or harsh ingredients, exfoliate your lips on a regular basis, and use a balm with a minimum SPF value of 40 to renew them.

 Frequently Asked Questions